 Today is the day!
 The day when things finally started getting easier.
 How do I know?
 Because for the first time I went out with both my kids, aged 29 months and 5 months old, and someone remarked how gracefully I did it.
 Until now, women would randomly walk up to me and say, "it's going to get easier, I promise you."
 And today it did.

 Which means that, until now, I've really just been doing my best to hold all the scattering pieces of myself together.
 For 5 months!
 Parents, I know you know what I'm talking about!
 Unless you don't, then all I can say is wow!
-But, for these past 5 months of having two littles 2 years old and under, I have been doing some heavy duty inner Yoga and self care, using all the tools and teachings that I learned during my 3 years living in my Teacher, Swami Niranjan’s, Yoga Ashram in India.
+But, for these past 5 months of having two littles 2 years old and under, I have been doing some heavy duty inner Yoga and self care, using all the tools and teachings that I learned from my Guru, Swami Niranjan, during my 3 years living living and learning full-time in his Yoga Ashram in India.

 In hopes that it might be helpful to others reading this, and also for my own integration, I want to reflect a little on how I used my Yoga to endure these first 5 challenging (and joyful!) months, and beyond.